 You can check out a sample first week of school schedule in this Realistic Expectations for the First Week of Kindergarten blog post.

 Plan simple First Week of School Activities to help ease students into the school year and will help you with beginning of the year assessments.
 You'll want to have activities that will allow students to practice using classroom tools and manipulatives, get to know their classmates, and work on fine motor skills.

 Survival Guide For the Classroom

-As part of your first week of kindergarten survival guide, I’ve included ideas for read alouds, hands-on activities, and basic digital games to help your students learn to use technology.
+As part of your first week of kindergarten survival guide, I've included ideas for read alouds, hands-on activities, and math and literacy must-haves.
 These ideas will make school fun for your students and will get everyone in the groove while slowly incorporating beginning of the year skills.